 How to become an Audiologist (AuD)

 Audiologists diagnose + treat hearing and balance disorders across the lifespan.
-The entry-level credential moved from master's to Doctor of Audiology (AuD) in 2007 — all current entry paths are doctoral.
+The entry-level credential moved from master's to Doctor of Audiology (AuD) in 2007, so all current entry paths are doctoral.
 About 14,000 audiologists practice in the US per BLS.

 Undergraduate